Splitting Tracks

 It is well worth learning how the waveform display works (and the toolbar beneath it) to get the best out of VinylStudio.

 To position the cursor (the vertical black line in the waveform display), click anywhere in the waveform display or click on the and drag it to where you want it to be.
 VinylStudio uses the cursor to center the dislay when you zoom in, and moves the cursor along the display when the track is playing.
+While playing in anchor mode, clicking in the waveform display positions the anchor point (displayed as a greyed-out cursor) rather than the cursor itself.
+To position the cursor, shift-click.

 To zoom in an out, use the various zoom buttons in the toolbar listed above, the scroll wheel on your mouse or the + and - keys.
 Move the cursor to the area of interest first - VinylStudio centres this in the display when you zoom in.